How to improve website ranking in the search and increase traffic: 5 stages of search engine optimization

 - they are unique in relation to other elements of the website.

 There are no strict requirements for the number of characters and keywords per page.
-You can determine approximate indicators as a result of the analysis of competitors.
+You can determine approximate indicators as a result of the analysis and checking the keyword search volume of competitors.
 At the same time, remember that you, first of all, write the text not for search engines, but for users; they must find the answer to their question in the description because of which they came to your website from the search results.